dfirebaugh/voting-app/README.md

 # Voting-App

-This is a simple Universal Javascript application for voting on topics.
+This is a simple Universal JavaScript application for voting on topics.

 ### Project setup